-- ((d.)) g.
-The number of residential customer equivalents for customers other than residential customers shall be projected using estimated hydraulic capacities or loading values of plumbing fixtures and/or estimates of wastewater flow from sources other than plumbing fixtures and acceptable to the department ((from other than plumbing fixtures)).
-An appropriate schedule of hydraulic capacity or loading values equating to residential customers shall be determined by the director; - 3.
-The capacity charge shall be collected by the department directly from the customer.
-The charge ((may)) shall be ((established as)) a monthly charge for fifteen years. ((The total amount of the charge shall be due and payable at the time of the initial billing.
-The customer may, however, elect to pay the charge over the fifteen-year period.))
+g.
+The number of residential customer equivalents for ((eustomers other than residential customers)) nonresidential structures shall be ((projected using estimated hydraulic capacities or loading)) determined by the department based on values of plumbing fixtures and/or estimates of wastewater flow from sources other than plumbing fixtures and acceptable to the department.
+An appropriate schedule of hydraulic capacity or loading values equating to residential customers shall be determined by the director;